jjvanzon/Circular-Language-Spec/spec/black-boxes/public-and-private-connectors-connections-and-assignments.md

 >
 > The access mark in the assignment and the access mark in the connector have opposite directions.
 >
 > This is because for the assignment notation it was decided, that an the access mark expresses the direction of the assignment, and the connector expresses the direction of the *potential connection*, so the direction of the result.
-It was decided, that it would be clearer to express the direction of the *assignment* inside the diagram notation, instead of letting the assignment call express the direction of its *result*.
+It was decided, that it might be clearer to express the direction of the *assignment* inside the diagram notation, instead of letting the assignment call express the direction of its *result*.